pouriamoosavi/bade/README.md

 It is as simple as possible.

 ## Supports and does not support
 It only supports Unix servers (remotes).
-The local machine can be anything.
+The local machine can be anything.<br>
 It Just supports SFTP and for now it only accepts one target.
 (The first target in target list)<br>
 It does not support directory actions (Multiple actions at the same time).<br>
 It does not have a pull command (Which I think I won't add)